Socialist and Communist Literature

 - “Young England”

-In pointing out that their mode of exploitation was different to that of the capitalists, the feudalists forget that they exploited under circumstances and conditions that were quite different and that are now antiquated.
+The feudalists forgot that they exploited people under circumstances that were quite different and that are now antiquated.

-For the rest, so little do they conceal the reactionary character of their criticism that their chief accusation against the capitalist amounts to this, that under the capitalist régime a class is being developed which is destined to cut up root and branch the old order of society.
+Their chief accusation against the capitalist is that the capitalist régime creates a revolutionary proletariat class which will cut up root and branch of the old order of society.

 As the parson has ever gone hand in hand with the landlord, so has Clerical Socialism with Feudal Socialism.